 - Failing to diagnose or properly treat mental health conditions

 It is unbelievable to even think that this occurs in medical treatments, but it happens every day.
-Henderson Law, LLC’s attorneys have collectively been assisting clients throughout Maryland and Washington, D.C. for over 30 years.
+Henderson Law’s attorneys have collectively been assisting clients throughout Maryland and Washington, D.C. for over 30 years.
 Contact our office today to learn more about your legal options.
 Call (410) 721-1979 or complete our contact form today.

 Proving Psychiatric Malpractice

 Filing a psychiatric malpractice case in Maryland or Washington, D.C. requires the plaintiff to prove that malpractice has occurred.
 The evidence of your case can take various forms.
 Some pieces may be more obvious than others.
 In order to prove that malpractice has occurred and that the psychiatrist is liable to compensate you for it, you will be required to show the following four elements: